checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 to newer versions of the source code for clang/LLVM.
 The directions for the process of updating the baseline and master branches to newer versions of LLVM/clang are [here](Update-to-latest-LLVM-sources.md).

+## Tips for a faster build on Linux/Mac OS X

+[ccache](https://ccache.samba.org) is a smart cache for GCC or Clang.
+It works as a shim, and uses the hash of source files and their included headers and build options to decide if an output needs recompiling, instead of file modification time (which Make uses).
+In some circumstances, this can cut second-build (i.e. `make` where some of the files are already built) time down from 5 minutes to 30 seconds.
+This still depends on how your header files and includes are organised.

+To make your LLVM/Clang builds get this speedup, install ccache (packages available for most systems, on Mac OS X it's in Homebrew), then run cmake with `LLVM_CCACHE_BUILD=On`.
+There are ways to share and control the size of the cache directory, which is where ccache stores a copy of any object files it has compiled.